CCBDA-UPC/Assignments-2025/Lab06.md

 Go to the AWS S3 console and see that it there is a new bucket named `elasticbeanstalk-us-east-1-<account-id>`.
 Go to the `django-webapp-eb` folder and download the lastest zip file.
 Uncompress the zip file.

 **Q631.
 What have you found on the zip file?
-Try to find an explanation.**
+Why do you think it is like that?.**

 **Q632.
 Open the AWS EC2 console and check how many instances are running and how many AWS ELB instances.
 Share your thoughts.**

 **Q633.
-Terminate one of the AWS EC2 instances.
+Terminate one of the AWS EC2 instances using the AWS EC2 console.
 Is the web app responding now?
 Why?**

 **Q634.
-Wait a five minutes.
+Wait three minutes.
 What happens?
 Is the web app responding now?
 Why?
 What do you expect to happen?**

 Finish the execution of AWS Elastic Beanstalk.